Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Completeness of Lorentzian surfaces with a Killing field

+$F$ has bounded transverse derivative, so as in the Example \ref{Exemple dérivée bornée 1er} above, all geodesics not orthogonal to $K$ are complete, whereas spacelike and timelike orthogonal geodesics are all incomplete. \begin{example}[\textbf{complete} $X$\textbf{, incomplete} $\mathcal{E}_X$] \end{example} Let $\mathcal{E}$ be a $1$-dimensional smooth manifold with topology $\mathfrak{T}$, and let $\eta$ (represented in green in the figure below) be a geodesic ray in $\mathcal{E}$ homeomorphic to an interval $[a,b[$, such that $\eta \cap B = \{b_n, n \in \N\}$, with $(b_n)_n$ converging to $b$.
+Suppose that $B$ is locally finite except along $\eta$.
+Let $\mathcal{A}$ be a linking structure on $\mathcal{E}$ such that any distinguished geodesic shares with $\eta$ at most one branch point.
+Take $\textbf{x} \in C^{\infty}(\mathcal{E},\R)$ a local diffeomorphism.
+Since $B$ is locally finite except on $\eta$, it is possible to change $\textbf{x}$ so that $\mathcal{A}$-distinguished geodesics are complete, and $\eta$ is incomplete, so henceforth we assume that $\textbf{x}$ satisfies this property.
+Corollary \ref{Corollaire 1 (cas complet): caractérisation top de l'espace des feuilles} ensures the existence of a smooth and simply connected Lorentzian surface $(X,K)$ such that $\mathcal{E}_X \simeq \mathcal{E}$, which is complete.
+It appears that among complete surfaces, the space of leaves may be incomplete.

-Suppose that $\gamma$ is incomplete.
-A geodesic of $X$ goes through a piece of $\gamma$ at most on a band.
-So it is clear that the completeness of $ \gamma $ has no consequence on that of the surface.
-Now since a manifold $ \mathcal{E}_X $, for a null complete surface $ X $ different from the one in Example \ref{Exemple 0}, always contains such a geodesic $ \gamma $, then it is possible to modify the completeness of $ \mathcal{E}_X $ without touching that of $ X $. \end{example} \begin{example}[\textbf{incomplete} $X$\textbf{, complete} $\mathcal{E}_X$] Suppose that $\mathcal{E}_X$ contains an infinite cycle of simple branchings, and denote it by $C_{\infty}$, as in the figure below.
-Assume further that on each band of $C_{\infty}$, the norm of the Killing field is given by The sequence of the lengths of the bands is thus given by $(\Delta_{x_i})_i =(\frac{1}{(\pi i)^2} -\frac{1}{(\pi i+\pi)^2})_i$, whose sum converges.
+The closure in $\eta$ of every element of $\Sigma$ is the space of leaves of a type II band in $X$, so a geodesic of $X$ goes through a piece of $\eta$ at most on two bands.
+So it is clear that the completeness of $ \eta $ has no consequence on that of the surface.
+It is then possible to modify the geodesic completeness of $ \mathcal{E} $ by changing $\textbf{x}$ on $\eta$ without affecting the completeness of $ X $. \\ Another interesting fact is that according to the linking structure we choose on $\mathcal{E}$, the surface can be null complete or not.
+So the hypothesis of the existence of a linking structure such that the distinguished geodesics are complete in Corollary \ref{Corollaire 1 (cas complet): caractérisation top de l'espace des feuilles} is not superfluous.\\

+\begin{example}[\textbf{incomplete} $X$\textbf{, complete} $\mathcal{E}_X$] \end{example} Suppose that $\mathcal{E}_X$ contains a $C_{\infty}$-piece, as in the figure below.
+Assume further that on each element of $\Sigma$ contained in $C_{\infty}$, the norm of the Killing field is given by The sequence of the lengths of the bands is thus given by $(\Delta_{x_i})_i =(\frac{1}{(\pi i)^2} -\frac{1}{(\pi i+\pi)^2})_i$, whose sum converges.
 Finally, assume that the length of the bands near infinity is infinite, and that outside these bands and those of $ C_{\infty} $, the length of the bands is equal to $ 1 $.
 The space of Killing orbits thus obtained is complete.